nvimdev/lspsaga.nvim/README.md

 ## :Lspasga hover_doc

-You should install the [treesitter](https://github.com/nvim-treesitter/nvim-treesitter) markdown parser so Lspsaga can use it to render the hover window.
+You should install the [treesitter](https://github.com/nvim-treesitter/nvim-treesitter) markdown and markdown_line parser.
+Lspsaga can use it to render the hover window.
 You can press the keyboard shortcut for `:Lspsaga hover_doc` twice to enter the hover window.

 <details>